About

 Laurie Edwards

-Laurie Edwards is a 32-year-old writer trying to balance multiple chronic illnesses (PCD, bronchiectasis, celiac disease, etc.) with the rest of her life.
-Her first book, Life Disrupted: Getting Real About Chronic Illness in Your Twenties and Thirties (Walker), was named one of 2008’s Best Consumer Health Books by Library Journal, and Publisher’s Weekly called her “wise, generous, and a terrific storyteller.”
+Laurie Edwards is an award winning writer, editor, and writing instructor.
+Her first book, Life Disrupted: Getting Real About Chronic Illness in Your Twenties and Thirties (Bloomsbury USA), was named one of 2008’s Best Consumer Health Books by Library Journal, and Publisher’s Weekly called her “wise, generous, and a terrific storyteller.”